OpenSourceJesus/HolyBlender/README.md

 Currently, only Linux operating systems are supported.
 Testing has only been done on Ubuntu 23.10 and Ubuntu 24.04.

 # Usage
-In BlenderPlugin, the export buttons and export paths are in the World settings.
-The dropdowns for attaching and detaching scripts are in the Object settings.
+In BlenderPlugin, the export buttons and export paths are in the World Properties.
+The dropdowns for attaching and detaching scripts are in the Object Properties.
 All other interface items are found in the Text Editor after you make a text block.
-Having the 'Unity project import path' empty in the World settings will export from Blender rather than exporting from the Unity project at the 'Unity project import path'.
+Having the 'Unity project import path' empty in the World Properties will export from Blender rather than exporting from the Unity project at the 'Unity project import path'.

 For using UnityToBevy without the BlenderPlugin, in the terminal run 'python3 UnityTobevy.py input={path to Unity project to translate from} output={path to bevy project to translate to}'.
 Replace '{', '}', and what is in between them with the path to the Unity project and the path to the bevy project respectively.
 You can also add ' exclude={path or part of a path in the Unity project to exclude from the translation}' in the terminal command to not translate any files in the Unity project that contain what is in between the '{' and '}'.
 UnityToUnreal uses the same rules.